edinaftcteams/ftc-shared/README.md

 > libraries.
 Be aware that you may need to install some of these if they
 > are not already in your project.

-## Instructions
+## Using the Code

-- Read the code and any documentation.
+1. Read the code and any documentation.
-- Decide if it might be useful in your project.
+2. Decide if it might be useful in your project.
-- Copy it to your project.
-Copy and paste is probably the easiest for most code.
+3. Copy it to your project.
+Copy and paste **only** if you understand the code.
-- Make any changes required to incorporate it into your code.
+4. Make any changes required to incorporate it into your code.
-- Create some test code to verify it does what you expect.
+5. Create some test code to verify it does what you expect.